nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 572
 00:35:11,212 --> 00:35:15,771
-[SPEAKER_05]: They submitted themselves and it goes to Scott and he looks at it and says,
+[SPEAKER_05]: They submit it themselves and it goes to Scott and he looks at it and says,

 573
 00:35:16,780 --> 00:35:21,559